Are you looking for the ultimate 5 days in Paris itinerary? 5 days in Paris is a generous amount of time to explore the City of Light.

 You will find it on the third floor.
 It brings you unparalleled views of the stunning stained-glass windows in the dome!

-One of the unusual things to do in Paris is view the jaw-dropping panoramic views of the heart of Paris located on the rooftop deck at Galleries Lafayette!
+One of the unusual things to do in Paris is viewing the jaw-dropping panoramic heart of Paris from the rooftop deck at Galleries Lafayette!

 Many tourists do not know about or take advantage of this unique opportunity.

-It is the BEST location for these spectacular views that is free and open to the public!
-When we visited it was not that crowded.
+It is the BEST location for these spectacular views and it is free and open to the public!
+When we visited, it was not that crowded.

 It is a superb location to take your Paris photographs.
 Visitors were very cooperative and everyone took turns.

-Viewing the rooftop views from Galleries Lafayette is definitely something to seriously consider when you are planning your 5 days in Paris itinerary!
+Viewing the rooftop views from Galleries Lafayette is definitely something to seriously consider when you are planning your Paris itinerary for 5 days!

 Day 5: Visit Some More Unusual Paris Locations